heartace/docs/fir/fir-iOS.md

 ## Send UDID

+When the previous steps are finished smoothly, you could always open [https://fir.im/udid](https://fir.im/udid) to view your `UDID`.

-Simply copyTap `Send UDID` button and send it to the developer team.
+To pass your `UDID` to developer team, simply tap `Send UDID` button and send it via email.

 ## Download and install the app

-When the app is uploaded to fir by developers, a short URL like `http://fir.im/ab12` will be generated, and be the permanant link of the app.
+When the app is uploaded to fir by developers, a short URL like `http://fir.im/ab12` will be generated, and be the permanent link of the app.

 Open that link in your browser, you will see the app page looks like this: